ioquatix/build-graph/README.md

 Add this line to your application's Gemfile:

 	gem 'build-graph'

 And then execute:

 	$ bundle

 Or install it yourself as:

 	$ gem install build-graph

 ## Usage

 A build graph is an abstract set of `[input, process, output]` nodes.
-A node executes it's proces within the context of a `Task` which represents a specific set of inputs and outputs and is managed within a `Walker` that walks over graph nodes, regenerating tasks where required.
-If inputs or outputs change (i.e. become dirty), the task is destroyed and regenerated.
+A node executes it's process within the context of a `Task` which represents a specific set of inputs and outputs and is managed within a `Walker` that walks over graph nodes, regenerating tasks where required.
+If inputs or outputs change (i.e. become dirty), the old task is nullified.

 A `Walker` is used to traverse the build graph once.
 As it walks over the graph it builds a set of `Edge` relationships between nodes and only traverses relationships which are complete `Walker#wait_on_paths`.
 Parent nodes also wait until all their children are complete `Walker#wait_on_nodes` It also keeps track of failures `Walker#failed?` and fails all dependencies of a node.